Skip to content

 You can organize your metadata into folder-like structures with the help of namespaces and handler objects.

-If you assign a run namespace path to a variable, as on the highlighted line below, you get a namespace handler object.
+If you assign a run namespace path to a variable, you get a namespace handler object.
+The namespace handler exposes similar methods as other Neptune objects – however, all field paths are relative to the namespace.

 Result